 Jim recorded his process from demolition to completion, adding pillars with granite and tile as well as the metal accents.

-Jim’s choice of the bright and reflective galvanized steel paired with the rich black trim creates a stunning focal point with clean lines that play off the ample light in the kitchen.
-He is pleased with the results, “The metal work fits in extremely well with the design of the house,” he says, “I have a lot of people come in here and say ‘Wow, I love what you’re doing.
-I never would have thought that metal could be used for interior.’”
+Jim’s choice of the bright and reflective galvanized corrugated metal paired with the rich black trim creates a stunning focal point with clean lines that play off the ample light in the kitchen.
+He is pleased with the results of his corrugated kitchen bar.

+One area he is keen to tackle is behind his wood stove, perhaps this time moving up to a heavier gauge metal and a wider corrugation now that he’s got some experience under his belt.
 “Metal fits in with any decor,” says Jim.
 “I wish I had known about it earlier.
 I would have planned things differently and used metal from the start.”

-Jim encourages others who want to try adding metal accents to their own homes.
+Jim encourages others who want to try adding metal accents to their own homes to work with Bridger Steel.
 “Anybody who’s looking forward to doing this project should come to Bridger Steel and get advice from the guys in the show room.”

 The team at Bridger Steel is always happy to show anyone who is new to metal working how to add a touch of steel to a home.
 Whether its a corrugated kitchen bar or full accent wall, our team of experts can help you find the perfect panel profile and color/finish for your home.

 Need some inspiration?
 Read 5 ways to update your home with corrugated metal to get some inspired for your next DIY project.